aktive/hakboard/README.md

 ## Screenshots
 <img src="custom_components/hakboard/img/dashboard01.png"><br>
 *Dashboard overview showing status, users, and projects.
-The HAKboard Status card includes controls to refresh the integration or jump to the re-configuration screen straight from the Dashboard to save you a few (thousand) clicks.
+Includes controls to refresh the integration or jump to the re-configuration screen straight from the Dashboard.
 Clicking on a user will bring up their HA entity history card and show their active task history.
 Clicking on a project will open that project directly in Kanboard.*

 <img src="custom_components/hakboard/img/status_card_editor.png" width="900"><br>
-*Status card editor with customization options. *Every* element on the card can be configured.*
+*Status card editor with customization options.
+Every element on the card can be configured.*

 <img src="custom_components/hakboard/img/configuration.png" width="560"><br>
 *Setup / re-configuration screen.*